hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 {{deploymentmeasurements}} for measurements taken near the time of publication and potential starting points.

-Note that a validating resolver MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see {{RFC5155}} section 10.3).

-Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC3 parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

 Validating resolvers MAY return an insecure response when processing NSEC3 records with iterations larger than 0.
 Validating resolvers MAY also return SERVFAIL when processing NSEC3 records with iterations